Hitoki Iwase's 407 NPB Saves - The Iron Arm Who Set an Unreachable Record

 Trust with Manager Ochiai

 Ochiai's relationship with Iwase was essential.
 Upon becoming manager in 2004, Ochiai fixed Iwase as closer with absolute trust.
 Iwase contributed to all 4 pennants during Ochiai's 8 years, striking out the final batter in the 2007 Japan Series clincher.
-Ochiai stated the 9th inning was secure with Iwase, while Iwase pitched to honor Ochiai's trust.
+Ochiai placed absolute trust in Iwase for the 9th inning, and Iwase pitched with unwavering determination to honor that trust.
 Their relationship was a primary factor supporting Chunichi's golden era.

 Find Hitoki Iwase books on Amazon